MikeRogers0/MikeRogersIO/src/_posts/2012-12-16-stuff-im-going-learn-2012.md

 ---
 layout: post
 title: Stuff I'm going to use more in 2013
-published: true
-categories:
- – blog
-meta:
-  description: '6 new year resolutions for 2013.'
+description: 6 new year resolutions for 2013.
-  index: true
 ---
 ## Bootstrap